 To get the most out of implementing each of the standards, you will need to spend some time making the documents your own and reflecting your own specific organisation, culture, technical infrastructure, geographical location(s) and applications.

 This is an essential part of making the standard work for you and the purpose of the toolkit is to guide you through this tailoring process.
 Full instructions on how to tailor the documents are included both within each document and in the comprehensive Implementation Guide.

 We are constantly refining and updating the templates based on feedback from customers and auditors and as part of our work as qualified consultants.
-In order to keep the update process as manageable as possible for us and our customers, we generally issue an update package once a year, together with details of what has been updated within the toolkit.
+In order to keep the update process as manageable as possible for us and our customers, we generally issue an update package twice a year, together with details of what has been updated within the toolkit.
 We will inform you by email when an update is available.

 Our toolkits are designed to help you implement a management system that meets the requirements of each international standard.
 To become certified, you need to use a Registered Certification Body (RCB) in your country who will conduct a two stage audit process to verify that you meet the requirements.
 Once you have passed the second audit, your organization will be certified.
 We recommend you use a UKAS (UK Accreditation Service) or ANAB (ANSI-ASQ National Accreditation Board) accredited RCB for your audit.
 The costs of certification will be quoted to you in advance by the RCB you choose.
 Once certified, there will be an annual surveillance visit to confirm that your management system is still operating according to the requirements of the standard.

 No, what we provide is intended to be a complete documentation solution to help your organization to become certified as quickly and effectively as possible.

 Given the business we’re in, we take security very seriously so all communication between your browser and our website is encrypted using the TLS protocol.
 As a company we are ISO/IEC 27001:2013 certified so we’re audited on a regular basis to make sure we do everything we can to protect your data.